 The American College of Surgeons Committee on Trauma (ACS COT) will provide a hospital consultation visit—at the request of a hospital, community, or state authority—to assess trauma care or to prepare for a verification review.
-The standard core two-surgeon team or a multidisciplinary team may be requested.
+The standard team consists of two surgeons and a nurse reviewer or a multidisciplinary team may be requested.

 A consultation visit follows the same format as a verification review.
 It provides recommendations and aids the facility in attaining verification.